Chiral interactions and superfluidity in the calcium isotopic chain

-\paragraph*{Methods and results} The mean-field calculations presented in this work are primarily performed using the sHFB method, with the inclusion of 3N forces~\cite{Signoracci15}.
+\paragraph*{Methods and results} The mean-field calculations presented in this work are primarily performed using the sHFB method, with the inclusion of $3N$ forces~\cite{Signoracci15}.
 This method should capture the formation of Cooper pairs in finite nuclei by treating the mean field and pairing field self-consistently.
-Ground-state energies of odd–even nuclei are computed by generating a fake-odd nucleus with correct average number of particles and adding the smallest quasi-particle energy to its ground-state energy~\cite{Duguet01a}.
+Ground-state energies of odd-even nuclei are computed by generating a fake-odd nucleus with correct average number of particles and adding the smallest quasi-particle energy to its ground-state energy~\cite{Duguet01a}.
+A more accurate description of odd-even nuclei would be accomplished by performing a fully-blocked HFB calculation.
+Such an approach would however be more computationally expensive and is not expected to significantly impact the three-point mass difference, given that even low-order beyond mean-field methods performed on top of an sHFB reference state fail to capture the experimental trend~\cite{Soma21}.
 The nuclear interaction is expanded on a spherical harmonic oscillator single-particle basis with oscillator frequency $\hbar\omega = 12$ MeV.
 The one-body and three-body Hilbert spaces are truncated to $\emax = 12$ and $\etmax = 18$, respectively.
 We generated nuclear interaction files using the \texttt{NuHamil} code~\cite{Miyagi23}.
 We employ the $\nnlogotnf$ chiral interaction~\cite{Jiang20} from $\chi$EFT at next-to-next-to-leading order (NNLO), including intermediate $\Delta(1232)$-isobar excitations, as the starting point for our study of the $^{39-49}$Ca isotopes.
-This interaction provides a realistic description of the ground-state energies up to $^{56}$Ca, but when employed in approximate many-body methods such as in low-rank coupled-cluster, VS-IMSRG, and self-consistent Green's function methods, it fails to explain the parabolic evolution of the charge radii of the open-shell $^{42-46}$Ca isotopes and the increasing charge radii of the neutron-rich calcium isotopes~\cite{GarciaRuiz16} -- a long-standing puzzle~\cite{Caurier01}.
+This interaction provides a realistic description of the ground-state energies up to $^{56}$Ca, but when employed in approximate many-body methods such as in low-rank coupled-cluster, VS-IMSRG, and self-consistent Green's function methods, it fails to explain the parabolic evolution of the charge radii of the open-shell $^{42-46}$Ca isotopes and the increasing charge radii of the neutron-rich calcium isotopes~\cite{GarciaRuiz16} --- a longstanding puzzle~\cite{Caurier01}.
 A sensitivity study has been performed recently in~\cite{Companys25}, where the leading 3N LECs have been varied to study their impact on charge radii in $^{48-52}$Ca isotopes (see also~\cite{Heinz:2024juw}).
 This work concluded that neglected many-body correlations are likely the reason for the discrepancy with data.